|Nutrition Facts (per serving)|

 1 teaspoon salt

 - 1 1/2 cups buttermilk (or regular milk with 2 teaspoons of vinegar mixed in)

 Gather your ingredients.
 Preheat the oven to 400 F.

 Take the butter out of the refrigerator or freezer, the colder it is the better this recipe will work!
 Use a box grater to grate the butter.
 You can do a combination of fine and thick shreds.

 Combine all dry ingredients and butter in a bowl.
 Just gently toss to cover the butter shreds with the dry mixture to coat the butter shreds.

 Slowly add in buttermilk to the bowl of butter and flour, mixing with a wooden spoon or spatula until it becomes a soft dough.

 Turn out dough onto a clean flour surface.

 Roll out into a thick sheet, about 1/2 inch thick.

-Fold the dough in half and half again.
+Fold the dough in half again.
 Then roll out to 1/2 inch thick again.
 Repeat at least one more time.
-Finish with a rectangular sheet that is rolled out to 1/2 inch thick.
+Finish with a rectangular sheet that is rolled out to 1 inch thick.